 Some fields are described in the following table.

-Select the date of this conversion rate.
-When converting currencies, Siebel Business Applications use the exchange rate date is closest to, but not past, the date of the transaction.
-Depending on the accuracy that you need and on how much currency values are fluctuating, you might want to enter a new exchange rate every week, month, quarter, or year.
+The date of this conversion rate.
+When converting currencies, Siebel applications use the exchange rate whose date is closest to, but not past, the date of the transaction.
+Depending on the accuracy that you need and on how much currency values are fluctuating, you may want to enter a new exchange rate every week, month, quarter, or year.

-Siebel Business Applications use the Exchange Date only to convert currencies in transactions in which money is received.
-For example, Quote Item Price has an Exchange Date field, because it represents money that your company will receive, and your sales representatives enter the date when the money will be received.
+Siebel applications use the Exchange Date only to convert currencies in transactions in which money has been or will be received.
+For example, Quote Item Price has an Exchange Date field, because it represents money that your company will receive, and your sales representatives should enter the date when the money will be received.

 - Repeat this process to add additional exchange rates.

 You must restart the Siebel client or use the clear cache command before any changes to exchange rates can be seen in your Siebel application.
 For more information about clearing the cache, see Clearing the Cache.

 The Euro and Triangulation